marcusoftnet/marcusoftnet.github.io/_posts/2008-01-09-convert-c-to-vbnet-and-back-again.md

 only converts code, not complete projects.
 This is done very well indeed.

-But sometimes i presume that you will need to convert a complete project, settings and all and then this tool migh be too cumbersome to use.
+But sometimes I presume that you will need to convert a complete project, settings and all and then this tool migh be too cumbersome to use.
 But it worked very well for me.